shams72/SerpentBot/README.md

 # Snake Bot 🐍

-A smart Snake game WHICH uses Breadth-First Search (BFS) algorithm to intelligently hunt down its prey.
+A smart Snake game which uses Breadth-First Search (BFS) algorithm to intelligently hunt down its prey.
 Watch as the snake navigates the game board with purpose, always finding the optimal path to its next meal!

 ## Features